Limitanei: In popular culture

 The limitanei are in Rome Total War: Barbarian Invasion as an infantry unit that can be recruited by any Roman faction.
 They are a cheap and easily trained unit that has poor attack, but very high defense, simulating their role in holding the frontier and bogging down enemies while the field armies mobilized.

-In Civilization VI: Rise and Fall, Limitanei are available as a military policy.
-The policy causes military units to increase the loyalty of the city they're garrisoned in.
+In Civilization VI: Rise and Fall, limitanei are available as a military policy.
+The policy causes military units to increase the loyalty of the city they are garrisoned in.

+In Age of Empires IV, limitanei are cheap anti-cavalry infantry available for the Byzantines.